How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Nanny Resume Objective—Example

-3. Write a Great Nanny Job Description
+3. Craft a Great Nanny Job Description

 - Find out what the parents want most in a nanny.

-- Create your resume bullets from those accomplishments.
+- Write resume bullets from those accomplishments.

 - Add numbers to show the size of your success.